handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 ## Conclusion

-In this article, we showed how to do a full-data migration from Amazon Aurora to TiDB Cloud using Dumpling and TiDB Lightning.
+In this article, you perform a full-data migration from Amazon Aurora to TiDB Cloud using Dumpling and TiDB Lightning.
 After the migration, the data and structure is the same on both TiDB Cloud and in the Aurora source cluster.
 Full-data migration is especially useful if you want to verify TiDB Cloud’s features using a copy of your Amazon Aurora data.